shoumo95/csx415-project/deploy/README.md

 install.packages("packrat")
 ```
 #### Step 2
-Copy the `csx415-app.tar.gz` file from the `/deploy` directory to the location where you want to install and open RStudio (for example you can create a Projects directory under your "Documents/R".
-In the Console set your working directory to this location.
+Copy the `csx415-app.tar.gz` file from the `/deploy` directory to the location where you want to install and open RStudio (for example you can create a Projects directory under your "~/Documents/R" folder if one doesn't exist.
+In the Console set your working directory to this location (or to another location you would like to install).

 ```r
 setwd("~/R/Projects")